 Each focus area includes objectives and actionable steps that GPSA identified to improve the graduate and professional student experience.

 In response to the GPCI, the Dean of the Graduate School convened eight committees composed of students and staff from across campus to address each of these focus areas.
 In October 2016, the Dean provided a summary of progress on GPCI-related issues.
-Intended as a 5-year plan, the GPSA developed a progress report in Spring 2018 and revised GPCI document in 2017-2108.
+Intended as a five-year plan, the GPSA developed a progress report in Spring 2018 and revised GPCI document in 2017-2108.